Rite Aid customers’ personal information accessed in data breach

 “We regret that this incident occurred,” Rite Aid says.
 “We immediately reported it to law enforcement as well as appropriate federal and state regulators.
 We take our obligation to safeguard personal information very seriously and are alerting consumers about this issue in case they would like to take any steps to help protect themselves.”

-The company recommends that you take action to protect your information.
-You can receive a free credit report by clicking here.
+The company recommends that customers take action to protect their information.
+Those who want to receive a free credit report can do so by clicking here.

 Rite Aid customers who do not receive a letter can still call to see if their information was affected.